kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 ### Submitting a job

-Let us start of by directly handing over a job to slurm
+Let us start by directly handing over a job to slurm
 ```bash
 $ sbatch --wrap="sleep 10s && /bin/hostname"
 Submitted batch job 1
 ```
-the `--wrap` option allows us to _wrap a command string in a shell script and submit it.
+the `--wrap` option allows us to wrap a command string in a shell script and submit it.

 **Question 1**: What does the command `sleep 10s && /bin/hostname` do?